darya-shynkevich/software-engineering/1. Software Engineering/2. Architecture/1. Concepts/Consensus Algorithms/Paxos.md

 As a result, it can proceed with making a proposal request.
 The value of this proposal will be the chosen one unless a majority of _acceptors_ have failed (and did not reply to the proposal) or another leader stepped up, becoming the temporary leader in the meanwhile (in which case, the _acceptors_ will reject this proposal).

-A majority _[[Quorum]]_ consists of more than half of the nodes of the system, such as at least k+1 nodes in a system of 2k nodes.
+A majority _[[../../4.
+API/Concepts/Quorum]]_ consists of more than half of the nodes of the system, such as at least k+1 nodes in a system of 2k nodes.

 This protocol guarantees that there can’t be two different proposers that complete both phases of the protocol concurrently because proposers require a majority quorum to proceed with a proposal.
 As a result, only a single value can be chosen, satisfying the agreement property of consensus.